brunobord/microsr/microsr.md

 on your turn, you are allowed to make one action and one attack.

-the action can be: move for a few meters, dodge, jump, take an item from your bag, change your weapon, etc. optionally, you can chose to make two actions ; normal characters can't make two attacks per round.
+the action can be: move for a few meters, dodge, jump, take an item from your bag, change your weapon, etc. optionally, you can choose to make two actions ; normal characters can't make two attacks per round.

 roll 2d6+**combat** and beat your opponent **ac** (strictly greater). on a hit, the character checks *one* degree of health.